elbaggarilab/elbaggarilab.github.io/ubc.md

 ## Overview
 The **Quantum Materials Electron Microscopy Centre (QMEMC)** lab is located at the [Stewart Blusson Quantum Matter Institute](https://qmi.ubc.ca/) and the [Department of Physics & Astronomy](https://www.phas.ubc.ca/) at the University of British Columbia.

-This unique-in-the-world facility is equipped with an **aberration-corrected Bruker Nion HERMES scanning transmission electron microscope** (STEM) custom designed to combine atomic imaging with **5 meV energy resolution** electron energy loss spectroscopy (EELS).
+This facility is equipped with an **aberration-corrected Bruker Nion HERMES scanning transmission electron microscope** (STEM) custom designed to provide atomic resolution imaging, high momentum resolution, and **~5 meV energy resolution** electron energy loss spectroscopy (EELS).

-The system can operate at cryogenic temperatures using a custom side-entry liquid helium cooled sample stage.
+The system will operate at cryogenic temperatures using a custom side-entry liquid helium cooled sample stage.
 These capabilities allow probing of the momentum dependence of collective excitations in quantum materials, lattice vibrations, and the spectrum of confined modes in new polaritonic materials.